tbarker/5X-Crypto-Security-Guide/README.md

 ![Joker card](images/joker.jpg)

-Have a glitter bomb in the decoy desk safe or something 😄
+Have a glitter bomb in the decoy desk safe, [a few decoy wallets](https://x.com/PixOnChain/status/1910070486907953553), or something 😄

 ### ENS Names (optional)